Where We Work

 Rows of children clap their hands in celebration in Madagascar.

-41% of children under the age of 5 suffer from vitamin A deficiency, negatively impacting their health and vision.
+1 in 8 children under the age of 5 suffer from vitamin A deficiency, negatively impacting their health and vision.
+When the country transitioned from door-to-door campaigns to a routine approach, vitamin A supplementation coverage dropped considerably, leaving out children in need.

 Measuring liquid medication into a plastic cup